Rotator Cuff Tear Treatment

 Diagnosis

-A clinical consultation is the first step towards understanding your shoulder pain.
+A clinical consultation is the first step towards understanding your rotator cuff and the cause of your shoulder pain.

 During your appointment, I’ll take a detailed history of your symptoms and perform a physical examination to assess movement, strength and tenderness.